 Ven.
 Beop An had a great vision when he chose to relocate the temple to the mountains.
 He wanted to build a Buddhist school and traditional Korean temple complex.
 He saw Wonkaksa becoming a center of Buddhist culture to benefit all people on their way to Enlightenment.

-1986 Relocation of Korean Buddhist Wonkaksa to the present location in Salisbury Mills, NY
+1986 Relocated Korean Buddhist Wonkaksa to the present location in Salisbury Mills, NY

-2010 Installation of monumental bronze Buddha and Reliquary Stupa from South Korea
+2010 Installed monumental bronze Buddha and Reliquary Stupa brought from South Korea

-2011 The start of Korean Buddhist Wonkaksa Development Project
+2011 Officially started the Korean Buddhist Wonkaksa Development Project

-2014 Selection of the wood for the Great Dharma Hall Building
+2014 Selected wood for the Main Dharma Hall Building